rogaha/www.docker.io/_pages/community.md

 {% block copy_headline %}
-get involved with the docker community by contributing and sharing
+get involved with the Docker community by contributing and sharing
 ==================================================================
 {% endblock %}